SanSwarup/SanSwarup/README.md

 #### Developer| Singer
 I'm from Odisha, India.
 I'm a student.
 Currently I'm pursuing my Master's degree in Computer Application (MCA).
 I'm a quite optimistic, practical and thoughtful person and a quick learner and observer.
 I believe in teamwork.
 My hobbies are singing, reading novels, writing poems and short stories.
 I have started coding in JAVA in 12th standard, although I was not that much frequent at that time.
 Then again, I started coding during graduation.
 I'm good at handling Adobe photoshop, Adobe lightroom and Adobe After effect.
 I love animation and editing photos and videos.
 Currently learning guitar.

-Skills: JS / HTML / CSS /JAVA / Problem Solving.
+Skills: AI & Machine Learning / Pyhton /JAVA / Problem Solving / HTML and CSS.

 ![Mastermind, Pixel Jeff](https://user-images.githubusercontent.com/122181079/211220308-a18353fd-b30b-4b84-b52f-7d441debd981.gif)